vishnu350/rs-mainspring-winder/README.md

 # Customizing/Generating the RS winder
 Please go to the wiki for instructions: [Customizing & Generating the RS winder](https://github.com/vishnu350/rs-mainspring-winder/wiki/Customizing-&-Generating-the-RS-winder).

-To generate the STL files for the various different sizes of all the RS winder parts, just clone this repo and execute the Python FreeCAD script using the following command:<br/>`freecadcmd generate_stl.py`
+To generate the STL/3MF files for the various different sizes of all the RS winder parts, just clone this repo and execute the Python FreeCAD script using the following command:<br/>`freecadcmd generate_stl.py`

 # Warnings and Advice
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 See the [issues section](https://github.com/vishnu350/rs-mainspring-winder/issues) before deciding if this is for you, otherwise please consider getting a professional mainspring winder set.